aquasecurity/tfsec/docs/checks/azure/database/retention-period-set.md

 title: Database auditing rentention period should be longer than 90 days
 ---

+# Database auditing rentention period should be longer than 90 days

 ### Default Severity: <span class="severity medium">medium</span>

 ### Explanation